“He has the feeling that he is being hit on the head”

 In practice with the Rocket, Barron formed a duo with Leskinen.
 Houle will bet a lot on this duo, just like that of Corey Schueneman and Madison Bowey.

 “Justin knows inside of him that a return to Laval can be a good thing for his development,” noted Houle.
 He will play a bigger role with the Rocket.
-In Montreal, he could have found himself in the stands.
+In Montreal, he might have found himself in the stands.
 He must see it as an opportunity to improve.
 He will play on special teams, he will be able to act as a leader and he will have more time in training since we are playing fewer games in the AHL.

 From his meeting with Jeff Gorton, Kent Hughes and Martin St-Louis, Barron retained a fairly simple message.